I want to talk about what to do when you hate your life.

 I always feel more depressed in winter.

 By contrast, sunshine’s like a magic potion for my mood.
-I feel brighter and lighter by virtue of being out in it.
+Sometimes I hate everything about my life, but then get out into the sunshine and blue skies and feel brighter and lighter in moments.
 You might do too…

 24. Get Out Into Nature